SunGard-Labs/grunt-sg-release/README.md

 Reference to the git remote repository to push to.

+#### options.startOnly
+Type: `Boolean`
+Default value: 'false'

+If true, the task will ony create the release branch and change the version.
+Useful for e.g. hotfixes that are done by multiple participants.

+#### options.finishOnly
+Type: `Boolean`
+Default value: 'false'

+If true, the task will finish a release that was started with startOnly.

 #### grunt-bump options

 Additionally to all the available options listed above, all the [grunt-bump](https://github.com/vojtajina/grunt-bump) options are available to be configured when using this task.